 Brake pad problems can usually be identified by squealing brakes.
 If your brake pads deteriorate completely, you'll hear a grinding metal-on-metal sound when braking, meaning that it's too late and you're ruining your rotors or drums!
 Those with knowledge of auto repair may be able to fix this at home, but you should always see an auto repair professional immediately if you have brake problems.

 The brake caliper houses your brake pads and fits around the rotor like a clamp, pressing the pads against the rotor when you brake.
-A brake caliber problem could cause uneven braking, making your car slide forward when you brake.
+A brake caliper problem could cause uneven braking, making your car slide forward when you brake.
 Uneven braking can also cause your vehicle to slide out of control in bad weather conditions, so contact AutoWerks as soon as possible.

 A brake hose is a tube carrying pressurized brake fluid from the master cylinder to the brakes.
 A crushed hose can cause a lagged or slow brake, and a leak in the hose can cause the brake, or the entire brake system, to fail.
 These don't need to be replaced often, but should be replaced at the first sign of cracking or wear.